-- Any award, settlement, benefits, or other amounts paid under any workers' compensation law or award; - 2.
-Any and all payments made directly by or on behalf of a third-party tortfeasor or person, entity, or insurer responsible for indemnifying the third-party tortfeasor; - 3.
-Any arbitration awards, payments, settlements, structured settlements, or other benefits or amounts paid under an uninsured or under insured motorist coverage policy; or - 4.
+- 1. Any award, settlement, benefits, or other amounts paid under any workers' compensation law or award; - 2.
+Any award, settlement, benefits, or other amounts paid under any automobile insurance policy law or award, including no-fault; - 3.
+Any and all payments made directly by or on behalf of a third-party tortfeasor or person, entity, or insurer responsible for indemnifying the third-party tortfeasor; - 4.
+Any arbitration awards, payments, settlements, structured settlements, or other benefits or amounts paid under an uninsured or under insured motorist coverage policy; or - 5.
 Any other payments designated, earmarked, or otherwise intended to be paid to you as compensation, restitution, or remuneration for your injury, illness, or condition suffered as a result of the negligence or liability of a third party.

 Liability insurance claims are often not settled promptly.
 We may at our discretion make conditional payments while the liability claim is pending.
 We may also receive a claim and not know that a liability or other claim is pending.
-In those situations, our payments are 'conditional.'
+In those situations our payments are 'conditional.'
 Conditional payments must be refunded to us upon receipt of the insurance liability payment including medical payments or settlement.